pinakinathc/Final_Year_Project/README.md

 # Final_Year_Project
 This is the repository of final year project.
 This may include research based work.
 Please do not use results without proper citations.

-Authors:Dr. Dasgupta K, Hari A, Roy NG, Chowdhury PN
+Authors:Dr. Dasgupta K, Hari A,Dutta KK, Roy NG, Chowdhury PN.
 Institute:
 Kalyani Government Engineering College